sgdjs/optimo/macosx/READ_ME.txt

 Thank you for choosing the French Dvorak BÉPO keyboard layout.

 Tip: in System Preferences > International > Input Menu, mark the checkbox in front of "Keyboard Viewer" and activate it in the input menu in the menu bar to display a small keyboard on the screen displaying the keyboard layout.

+License

+The keyboard layout fr-dvorak-bépo is distributed under the double license CC-SA-BY/GFDL.
+The full text of those licenses is available in CC-SA-BY.txt and GFDL.txt.